RogueRope/docs/content/concept/expectations.md

 -----
 ## Conflict Resolution
 ![](/images/6URpTy8.png)
-> Resolve conflicts constructively and empathetically, focusing on solutions and seeking support from our peer group  when needed.
+> Address conflicts constructively and empathetically, focusing on solutions and seeking support from our peer group when needed.

 -----
 ## Open Sharing and Authenticity
 ![](/images/u8XkGEj.jpg)
-> Share your knowledge, skills, and resources openly, and always be authentic in your personal interactions with others.
+> Share your knowledge, skills, and resources openly, and strive for authenticity in all your interactions.

 -----
 ## Respect for Diversity
 ![](/images/08doDoY.jpg)
-> Help us create an inclusive environment by celebrating differences and actively rejecting discriminatory or exclusionary behavior.
+> Foster an inclusive environment by celebrating diversity and actively opposing discriminatory or exclusionary behaviors.